dcourtois/premake-qt/Readme.md

 Setup the path where Qt include and lib folders are found.
 If this is not used, the addon will try to get the path from the `QTDIR` or `QT_DIR` environment variable.

+When setting this, the addon will automatically try to locate the binaries, include and libraries in the `include`,  `lib` and  `bin` subfolders of the specified path.

+If your includes, libraries and binaries are in separate folders (for instance on Unix they might be in /usr/include, /usr/lib or whatever) you can use the `qtincludepath`, `qtlibpath` and `qtbinpath` API commands instead.

+#####qtincludepath "path"

+Set the path for the Qt headers.
+If this is not used, the addon will set the includepath to the `include` child folder of the one set by `qtpath`, or one of the environment variable.

+#####qtlibpath "path"

+Set the path for the Qt libraries.
+If this is not used, the addon will set the includepath to the `lib` child folder of the one set by `qtpath`, or one of the environment variable.

+#####qtbinpath "path"

+Set the path for the Qt binaries.
+If this is not used, the addon will set the includepath to the `bin` child folder of the one set by `qtpath`, or one of the environment variable.

 #####qtprefix "prefix"

 Specify a prefix used by the libs.
 For instance, when using the default Qt5